Bonding - Link Aggregation

 lag_hash_config.sport) and destination port (

-lag_hash_config.dport) fields match; otherwise symmetric hashing is disabled automatically.
+lag_hash_config.dport) fields match; otherwise symmetric hashing disables automatically.
 You can disable symmetric hashing manually in the

 /etc/cumulus/datapath/traffic.conf file by setting